ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Acknowledgments {#sec-acknowledgments}
 {: numbered="no"}

-The authors sincerely thank Christian Amsuess, Santiago Arag&oacute;n, Stefan Beck, Carsten Bormann, Martin Gunnarsson, Rikard Hoeglund, Watson Ladd, Daniel Migault, Jim Schaad, Ludwig Seitz, Goeran Selander and Peter van der Stok for their comments and feedback.
+The authors sincerely thank Christian Amsüss, Santiago Aragón, Stefan Beck, Carsten Bormann, Martin Gunnarsson, Rikard Höglund, Watson Ladd, Daniel Migault, Jim Schaad, Ludwig Seitz, Göran Selander and Peter van der Stok for their comments and feedback.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; by the H2020 project SIFIS-Home (Grant agreement 952652); and by the EIT-Digital High Impact Initiative ACTIVE.